AdobeDocs/app-builder/src/pages/resources/spectrum-intro/index.md

 * Spectrum CSS
 * React Spectrum

-At the end, we'll show you how to build and deploy a Spectrum Single Page Application using App Builder.
+At the end, we'll show you how to build and deploy a Spectrum Single-Page Application using App Builder.